Sunday, March 31, 2013

 So now one night after work she gets home to find her sister gone...GONE!
 You would think that after the first kidnapping she would have invested in a home security system or a dog, but no that makes too much sense.
 She goes to the police, but they don't give a fuck, so she takes the law into her own hands and turns this mother upside down looking for her sister.

-As far as illogical thrillers go GONE is pretty average, but still an enjoyable watch mainly thinks to Amanda Seyfried being so nice to look at.
-Her hair was amazing!
+As far as illogical thrillers go GONE is pretty average, but still an enjoyable watch mainly thinks to Amanda Seyfried.
 The pace is fairly quick, so even if the story is completely unbelievable you really never get a chance to get bored.
 With zero nudity, zero blood, zero gore and very little cussing GONE is pretty much just a fancy looking TV movie, but still worth a watch on a rainy afternoon.
 Oh, yeah the film also co-stars Wes Bentley and Dexter's sister, but neither one have more than just a bit role.

 Thursday, March 28, 2013